aproxis/VideoCutter/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus for VideoCutter is on enhancing subtitle functionality and improving the user experience.
-Recent work has centered on optimizing subtitle rendering, fixing color conversion issues, and ensuring consistent appearance between preview and final output.
+The primary focus for VideoCutter is now shifting towards a significant **refactoring of core scripts** (`cutter.py`, `sorter.py`, `cleaner.py`, `slideshow.py`, `subscribe.py`, `depth.py`, and `audio.py`) to improve modularity, maintainability, and scalability.
+This will involve creating a central controller and breaking down existing scripts into more specialized modules.

+Alongside this, ongoing work includes documentation updates and potential further enhancements to subtitle functionality and user experience as identified.

 ### Subtitle Enhancement Priorities